Form 1099-DIV, Dividends and Distributions

 Where do I file Form 1099-DIV?

 If you are filing 250 or more returns you are required to file electronically.
-The IRS encourages you to file electronically even if you are filing less than 250 returns.
-ExpressTaxfilings.com is the easiest - we transmit it all to the IRS for you!
-Or, print paper copies and mail them to the IRS and recipient.
+However, the IRS encourages you to file electronically even if you are filing less than 250 returns.
+ExpressTaxfilings.com is the easiest way to file - we transmit everything to the IRS for you!
+Or, you print paper copies and mail them to the IRS and recipient.
 To find the mailing address and other detailed Form 1099-DIV information see http://www.irs.gov/pub/irs-pdf/i1099div_14.pdf

 Steps to E-file Form 1099-DIV